Kong/kong-apisecops-redhat/README.md

 ## Introduction

 APISecOps stands for API design, security, and operations.
-Here at Kong APISecOps centers around four core fundmentals:
+Here at Kong APISecOps centers around four core fundamentals:

 * **Centralization** - Centralize API Management to a single control plane.
 Irrespective of cloud provider, or platform, all APIs can be managed from the same control plane.

-* **Governance** - A governance team should be able easily customize API linting for security concerns and quickly validate.
+* **Governance** - A governance team should be able to easily customize API linting for security concerns and quickly validate.

-* **API Design First** - Development Teams should design and document the API upfront to validate they are update to date with current governance requirements, and accurate documentation.
+* **API Design First** - Development Teams should design and document the API upfront to validate they are up-to-date with current governance requirements, and accurate documentation.

-* **GitOps** - The API Spec, supporting documentation, governance, and API administration should all be handled via gitops best practices for speed, reslience, and reliablity in the process.
+* **GitOps** - The API Spec, supporting documentation, governance, and API administration should all be handled via gitops best practices for speed, resilience, and reliablity in the process.

 The objective of this demo is to showcase how to streamline Kong API management with the above APISecOps best practices in mind with Kong in the Red Hat Openshift Ecosystem.
 We will step through the responsibilities of the three personas, Development, Governance and Operations Teams, and the automation of these personas with Openshift Pipelines - Red Hat’s cloud-native CI/CD solution.